- Anything that occupies space and has mass is called matter. In other words, they have both mass and volume.

 Matter can be classified into 3 states on the basis of physical state- Solids, Liquids and Gases.

-Solids generally do not exhibit diffusion: Due to smaller inter-particle spaces and absence of translatory motion.
+Solids generally do not exhibit diffusion due to smaller inter-particle spaces and the absence of translatory motion.

 Some examples in which solids show diffusion

-Water molecules in a container are in continuous motion, As a result they do not have own shape and flow easily.
+- Water molecules in a container are in continuous motion.
+As a result, they do not have their own shape and flow easily.